le-phare/docker-stack/README.md

  - mysql 5
  - mariadb 10

+The repository currently support these message brokers :

+ - rabbitmq 3.8

 ## Troubleshooting

 - If setup.sh respond `trust: install is not supported on this system`: